MinhMXC/tp/docs/UserGuide.md

   empty.
     * Name should be unique.
 The same name must not be repeated, case-sensitive (i.e. 'BEN' is different from 'ben').
-* `PHONE` should only contain numbers, an optional plus `+` only at the beginning for country code, with numbers separated by single spaces or dashes `-`.
+* `PHONE` should only contain numbers, an optional plus `+` only at the beginning for country code, with numbers separated by single spaces or hyphens `-`.
     * e.g. `p/+1 1234 5678` and `p/7813247` are valid. `p/123--123` is not valid.
 * `EMAIL` should be of format `local-part@domain` and adhere to the following constraints:
     * `local-part` should only contain alphanumeric characters and these special characters: `+`, `-`, `.`, `_`.
 The